The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 The Gucheondong Stop

-These tickets go to Jeonju (전주) and Daejeon (대전).
-Both of theee cities have KTX train stations which you can take to Seoul.
-I recommend Jeonju as a fun add on to this trip.
+Return tickets, which cannot be purchased online but are available in person, go to Jeonju (전주) and Daejeon (대전).
+Both cities have KTX train stations that you can take to Seoul.
+I recommend Jeonju as a fun addition to this trip.
+And there is one departure for the Seoul South Terminal at 13:50.

 Muju Resort Stop